-The fiscal impact of the subtitle was incorporated into the FY 2020 budget and financial plan, with the exception of the increase to the At-Risk weight, for which the Committee has identified funding, in order to meet the UPSFF requirements to remove the subject to appropriations language in the Student Fair Access to School Amendment Act of 2018, detailed further under Subtitle XXX, Student Fair Access to School Subject to Appropriations Repeal and Technical Amendment Act of 2018.
+The fiscal impact of the subtitle was incorporated into the FY 2020 budget and financial plan.
+The Committee's increases to the UPSFF foundation and the At-Risk weight meet the outstanding UPSFF-related cost obligations necessary to remove the subject to appropriations language in D.C.
+Law L22-157, the "Student Fair Access to School Amendment Act of 2018" detailed further under Subtitle IV-##, Student Fair Access to School Subject to Appropriations Repeal and Clarification Amendment Act of 2019, and the School Safety Omnibus Amendment Act of 2018, detailed further under Subtitle IV-##, Education Subject to Appropriations Repeal Amendment Act of 2019.